 Now you'll be prompted to agree to reading a license agreement from Oracle.
 Press the Tab key to activate the <Ok> "button" (it becomes red then) and press Enter.
 See the screenshot below:

 With that, you've confirmed that you've read it.
 Only then you'll be presented with the actual agreement screen (sigh....).
-The correct choice, namely Yes, has already been activated.
-So simply press Enter.
+Select Yes with the Tab key and press Enter.

 2. Add yourself to the group "vboxusers".
 By means of the terminal:

 Note: the username must only contain lowercase letters, because "under the hood" your username doesn't contain capital letters.
 So user "John" types here "john" (instead of "your_own_username").

 4. Now download a free legal VM with Windows 10.
 You can use this legal VM with Windows 10 for 90 days.
 Don't forget to activate it, by means of the DOS command slmgr /ato (see the instruction on the wallpaper of Windows 10).

 After those 90 days you can simply delete the existing VM and import a new clean VM, which should give you another 90 days.
 It's therefore useful to keep the downloaded file; after three months, that'll save you some time.....